Run the Jewels: Tributes

 As part of the promotion for Run the Jewels 2, the duo started a "Tag the Jewels" movement encouraging graffiti artists from around the world to tag their rendition of the duo's signature "pistol and fist" hand gesture, as featured on all of their album covers.
 30 artists were invited to participate in the movement, creating large murals on six continents.

 The same "pistol and fist" gesture was featured on the covers of several Marvel comic books since 2015.
 Marvel editor-in-chief Axel Alonso was the driving force behind the gesture's incorporation into variant covers for Deadpool #45, Howard the Duck #2, Deadpool's Secret Secret Wars #1, Black Panther #2, Cage #1 and Doctor Strange/Punisher: Magic Bullets #1 variant.

+Other media

+A biography of the group and analysis of their cultural impact titled Kill Your Masters: Run The Jewels and the World That Made Them was published by the University of Georgia Press in 2024.
+It is described as "the buddy-movie-like story of how they got there" which "parallels the incredible changes the music industry has gone through over the past twenty-five years."
+The book was written by Dutch journalist Jaap van der Doelen and received generally favourable reviews in publications like The Wire.
+On the GPB podcast Narrative Edge, host Peter Biello noted how "this book is as much about Run the Jewels as it is about the other half of its subtitle" and lauded the author's skill as a writer and ability at "reminding people of the context".

 In the video game Borderlands 3, one of playable character FL4K's pets will throw up the duo's "pistol and fist" gesture when interacted with.
 In the video game Gears of War 4, a promotional skin bundle featuring Run the Jewels as playable characters was released in early 2017.
-For the video game Cyberpunk 2077, a photo mode pose option is the duo's signature "pistol and fist" gesture.
+For the video game Cyberpunk 2077, a photo mode pose option is the duo's signature pistol-and-fist gesture.